Pauli-Lubanski, Supertwistors, and the Superspinning Particle: Massive superparticles and supertwistors

+The identity (\ref{CBS-id}) ceases to be an identity if $W_I{}^A$ is interpreted as an {\it independent} variable canonically conjugate to $U_A{}^I$, so this interpretation requires us to impose the equations $G_0^I{}_J=0$ as constraints by means of Lagrange multipliers.
+Taking into account the mass-shell constraint $\varphi=0$, we thus arrive at the equivalent action

-where $\psi_i$ ($i=1,2,3$) are the components of $\bfpsi$.
-All constraints are first class and they generate gauge transformations of the action.
-The constraint functions $\{G, G^I{}_J\}$ generate a local $U(2)$ invariance while $\varphi$ generates a gauge transformation that is equivalent to a time reparametrization\footnote{It differs by a ``trivial'' gauge transformation; see \cite{Routh:2015ifa} for a discussion of this point.}.
+where $s^J{}_I$ and $\rho$ are Lagrange multipliers for $4+1=5$ first-class constraints.
+The gauge invariance generated by $\varphi$ is equivalent to a time reparametrization\footnote{It differs by a ``trivial'' gauge transformation; see \cite{Routh:2015ifa} for a discussion of this point.}.

-As a check, we may verify that the (real) graded dimension of the physical phase superspace has not changed.
-Initially it was $(8-2|4+5 -2)=(6|7)$, since the full phase space was spanned by (i) two 4-vectors, subject to one first-class constraint, and (ii) a Majorana spinor and an anticommuting vector plus scalar subject to one first-class constraint.
-In the supertwistor formulation we have a phase space of unchanged graded dimension $(16 -10|4+3)=(6|7)$ because the full phase space is now spanned by (i) a pair of twistors subject to five first-class constraints, and (ii) a pair of complex anticommuting scalars and an anticommuting 3-vector.
+The above is a summary of the appendix to \cite{Mezincescu:2015apa} expressed in a slightly different notation.
+Some further details may be found there; in particular the Poisson bracket relations, which may be used to show that the constraints $G_0^I{}_J$ span the Lie algebra $U(2)$ with respect to Poisson brackets.
+As the mass-shell constraint is manifestly $U(2)$ invariant, all five constraints are first-class and hence generate gauge invariances.
+The variables $(U_A{}^I,W_I{}^A; \mu^I)$ may be viewed, for each $I=1,2$, as a $(4|1)$-plet of $SU(2,2|1)$, which is a cover of the ${\cal N}=1$ 4D superconformal group.
+In other words, the phase space is parametrized by a pair of supertwistors, and only the mass-shell term breaks the $SU(2,2|1)$ invariance.

-In addition to its $U(2)$ gauge invariance, the action (\ref{newform}) is ${\cal N}=1$ super-Poincar\'e invariant.
+In addition to its worldline diffeomorphism and $U(2)$ gauge invariances, the action (\ref{equivtwist}) is ${\cal N}=1$ super-Poincar\'e invariant.
 The Lorentz charges are

+and complex conjugates.
 The anticommuting variables do not appear here because they are now Lorentz scalars; this is one of the simplifying features of the supertwistor formulation.
-The supersymmetry charges are
+The supersymmetry spinor charge (and complex conjugate) is